 - CSX Young

 The CSX Basic White account is free of management fees.
 You will get a debit MasterCard and a private account in CHF.
 And you will not have to pay transaction fees in foreign currencies.
 But you will have to pay 2 CHF for each of your withdrawals.
 There is no free withdrawal for this account.

 The Premium Black account costs 3.95 CHF per month.
 It has the same features as the Basic White card.
 But you get unlimited free withdrawals at Credit Suisse ATMs (all other withdrawals are 2 CHF).
-And you also get perks like movie tickets at 15 CHF, but I think that is not an interesting perk.
+You also get perks like movie tickets at 15 CHF, but I think that is not an interesting perk.
 So, the only advantage of this account is free withdrawals.
 However, if you withdraw only once a month, the Basic White account is better!

 The CSX Young account is for people from 12 to 25 years.
 It has the same features as the Premium Black account but is free!
 And you can get unlimited withdrawals at all ATMs, not only Credit Suisse ATMs.
 It is a very interesting account for young people!

 Overall, the fees are okay, but not great.
 If you never withdraw money, the Basic White account is good.
 But if you have to withdraw money, Switzerland has better alternatives.
 And unfortunately, there are still many cases where we need cash in our country.